mpanunto/PanunTools/docs/README_CreateContentSummaryAGOL.md

 ### How does it work?

-Using the ArcGIS API for Python, the tool will cycle through each content item that the user owns, and will pull together a variety of descriptive information.
+Using the ArcGIS API for Python, the tool will first connect to the user's specified ArcGIS Online Portal.
+It will then cycle through each content item that the user owns, and will pull together a variety of descriptive information.
 This information is then compiled into a dataframe and exported to a CSV file.

 ![screenshot_CreateContentSummaryAGOL_1.png](/docs/screenshot_CreateContentSummaryAGOL_1.png?raw=true)